40 Year Old Message in a Bottle Was Written by “Bored” Girls

 Anyway, as Susan’s mother recalled to the PT Leader, “I have a vague recollection that we were down at the deli at the Town Tavern…I have a picture of us all sitting there and Amy joined us and then Amy and Susan went out with a bottle that they probably got from the deli at the Town Tavern.”

-Susan’s mother speculated that one day in 1975, Susan and Amy just got the idea, then “decided to go out and try this romantic thing out of an old book,” according to the PT Leader.
+Susan’s mother speculated that one day in 1975, Susan and Amy just got the idea.
+Then they “decided to go out and try this romantic thing out of an old book,” according to the PT Leader.

 So Susan wrote a simple note, and sealed it in the bottle.